darellanodev/jetpack-game/README.md

 ### Tasks

 - [x] Create some platforms to place fuels on top.
-- [ ] When the player drops the fuel it appears in a random platform.
+- [x] When the player drops the fuel it appears in a random platform.
+- [x] Rocket animation when starting a level.
+It lands.
+- [ ] When the rocket is full it takes off and the player goes to the next level.
 - [ ] Create a basic starting menu.
 The player must press the space key to start the game.
 - [ ] Play a sound when the player drops the fuel.
-- [ ] When the rocket is full it takes off and the player goes to the next level.
 - [ ] HUD with 3 lives and the player score.
 - [ ] The player goes to the following level when completes the first level.
 - [ ] Create an item with a time icon representing the oxygen.